WeTransfer/wt-api-docs/source/includes/_embed.md

 ## Examples

-On [github.com/WeTransfer/EmbedExamples](https://github.com/WeTransfer/EmbedExamples), we've collected some examples to help you get up to speed.
+On <a target="_top" href="https://github.com/WeTransfer/EmbedExamples">github.com/WeTransfer/EmbedExamples</a>, we've collected some examples to help you get up to speed.

 There are examples for Netlify and Ruby on Rails*.
 Go over there to see either the end results, or the changes that focus just on adding embed to an existing form.